daybrush/rollup-plugin-preact/README.md

 }
 ```

-## ⭐️ Show Your Support
-Please give a ⭐️ if this project helped you!

 ## 👏 Contributing

 If you have any questions or requests or want to contribute to `rollup-plugin-preact` or other packages, please write the [issue](https://github.com/daybrush/rollup-plugin-preact/issues) or give me a Pull Request freely.